premprabhat/test/Install_from_package.md

 ## Pre-requisites

-* An Amazon Web Services(AWS) account.
+* Physical machines or cloud nodes with Ubuntu installed.

 ## Install Nginx from package

-Using your AWS Account, launch an ARM 64-bit instance running Ubuntu.

-Then follow [this documentation](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#installing-a-prebuilt-ubuntu-package-from-an-ubuntu-repository) to install Nginx from package.
+Follow [this documentation](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#installing-a-prebuilt-ubuntu-package-from-an-ubuntu-repository) to install Nginx from package.

 ### Steps in brief